2024–25 TSV 1860 Munich season: Season events

-On 20 May, 1860 announced that they had signed Florian Bähr on loan from VfL Osnabrück for the season.
+On 20 May 1860 announced that they had signed Florian Bähr on loan from VfL Osnabrück for the season.

 On 20 January 1860 announced that they had parted company with Head Coach Argirios Giannikis, and that Patrick Glöckner had been appointed as the clubs new Head Coach.

-On 3 February, 1860 announced that they had signed Dickson Abiama on loan from 1.
+On 3 February 1860 announced that they had signed Dickson Abiama on loan from 1.
 FC Kaiserslautern for the remainder of the season.

-On 21 April, 1860 announced that they had re-signed Kevin Volland for the 2025–26 season.
+On 21 April 1860 announced that they had re-signed Kevin Volland for the 2025–26 season.

-On 5 May, 1860 announced that they had re-signed Kilian Jakob for the 2025–26 season.
+On 5 May 1860 announced that they had re-signed Kilian Jakob for the 2025–26 season.

-On 11 May, 1860 announced that Marco Hiller would leave the club at the end of the season after his contract expires, ending 17-years with the club.
+On 11 May 1860 announced that Marco Hiller would leave the club at the end of the season after his contract expires, ending 17-years with the club.

-On 12 May, 1860 announced that they had signed Florian Niederlechner for the 2025–26 season.
+On 12 May 1860 announced that they had signed Florian Niederlechner for the 2025–26 season.

-On 15 May, 1860 announced that they had extended their contract with Patrick Glöckner for the 2025–26 season.
+On 15 May 1860 announced that they had extended their contract with Patrick Glöckner for the 2025–26 season.

 On 17 May, prior to their last game of the season, at home to Erzgebirge Aue, 1860 announced that Leroy Kwadwo, Marlon Frey, Tim Kloss, Erion Avdija, Moritz Bangerter and Raphael Ott would all be leaving the club at the end of the season alongside Marco Hiller.

-On 22 May, 1860 announced that they had extended their contract with Sean Dulić for the 2025–26 season.
+On 22 May 1860 announced that they had extended their contract with Sean Dulic for the 2025–26 season.

-On 27 May, 1860 announced that they had agreed a deal with Greuther Fürth for the transfer of Lukas Reich.
+On 27 May 1860 announced that they had agreed a deal with Greuther Fürth for the transfer of Lukas Reich.